 Including nearly everything possible.

-Example: The Rockefeller family is moving to a new house.
-Before they go, however, they want to take as many of their belongings with them as possible, including all of their furniture.
-Thus, it could be said that the Rockefeller’s are taking everything but the kitchen sink, meaning they are taking almost everything.
+Example: The Rockefeller family is moving to another city.
+Before they go, they want to transfer as many of their belongings to the new house as they can, including all of the furniture.
+Thus, it could be said that the Rockefeller’s are taking everything but the kitchen sink with them, meaning they are taking nearly all of it.

 The origin of this phrase is not clear.
-Some believe it may have originated from World War II, however, that doesn’t seem to be the case because this expression is seen in writing before that.
-For instance, the earliest I could find this phrase in printed form is in a newspaper called The Syracuse Herald, 1918, where it reads:
+Some people believe it might have originated from World War II.
+However, considering the expression exists in print from before that war, that is not the case.
+For example, the earliest I could find it in printed form is in a newspaper called The Syracuse Herald, 1918:

-Interestingly, there’s another phrase that’s very similar to this one.
-It goes “everything but the stove” or “everything but the kitchen stove.”
-An example of this variant form is seen in the Jeffersonville National Democraft, 1894:
+Interestingly, there’s a similar phrase to this one that goes “everything but the stove” or “everything but the kitchen stove.”
+An example of this other, similar phrase is seen in the Jeffersonville National Democraft, 1894:

 “I sold the chicken and got a dollar for them.
 John I got everything but the stove.”

 As you can see from the quotes above, the “stove” expression appears in print earlier than the “kitchen sink” one.
 Thus, it might be that the “kitchen sink” phrase derived from what looks to be an older expression.